adobe/aem-experimentation/README.md

   // short durations of those campaigns/experiments
   rumSamplingRate: 10,

+  // the storage type used to persist data between page views
+  // (for instance to remember what variant in an experiment the user was served)
+  storage: window.SessionStorage,

   /* Audiences related properties */
   // See more details on the dedicated Audiences page linked below
   audiences: {},